dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 ## Construction
 [construction]: #construction

+The element expressions of a collection expression are evaluated in order, left to right.
+The element expressions are evaluated exactly once each &mdash; assuming no exceptions are thrown evaluating preceding elements &mdash; and any further references to the element expressions refer to the results of this initial evaluation.

 `Length` and `Count` properties, and `GetEnumerator` methods, are assumed to have no side effects.

 If the target type is a *struct* or *class type* that implements `System.Collections.IEnumerable`, and the target type does not have a *[create method](#create-methods)*, the construction of the collection instance as follows: